wp-plugins/calculated-fields-form/README.txt

 A: That feature is available in the pro version that can be acquired at this page http://wordpress.dwbooster.com/forms/calculated-fields-form

-= Q: How can I apply CSS styles to the form fields? =

-A: Into the calculated form editor, click a field to edit its details, there is a setting there named "Add CSS Layout Keywords".
-You can add the class name into that field, so the style specified into the CSS class will be applied to that field.

-Note: Don't add style rules directly there but the the name of a CSS class.

-You can place the CSS class either into the CSS file of your template or into the file "cp-calculated-fields-form\css\stylepublic.css" located int o the plugin's folder.

 = Q: Non-latin characters aren't being displayed in the calculator form.
 There is a workaround? =

 A: New: Use the "throubleshoot area" to change the character encoding.
 If you want to do that manually then please change the encoding of the database table "wp_cp_calculated_fields_form_settings" to utf-8.
 You can do that from the PHPMyAdmin or the tool that you are using to access the database.
 After changing the encoding, edit again the calculator form to re-enter the characters that aren't being correctly displayed.